pimg/certguard/README.md

 A Terminal User Interface (TUI) for inspecting Certificate Revocation Lists (CRL's)

 With CertGuard it is currently possible to:
-- download new CRL files to the local cache directory
+- download & save new CRL files to the local storage
-- browse locally downloaded CRL files
+- import locally downloaded CRL files to the local storage
+- browse stored CRL's
+- list entries in a CRL file
 - inspect entries in a CRL file

 ![demo](demo.gif)

 ## File locations
 CertGuard uses two file locations:
-- `~/.cache/certguard` for the file cache where CRL files are stored
+- `~/.cache/certguard` location of the database/storage file
+- `~/.cache/certguard/import` import directory for importing CRLs from file
 - `~/.local/share/certguard` for the `debug.log` file

 ## States